Phaedra Parks Going Broke? The Real Reason She Wants To Return To ‘RHOA’ May Just Be The Paycheck

 The 43-year-old attorney has reportedly attempted to fix her relationships with some of the cast members, but she has not been filmed in any scenes for the upcoming season.
 If she were to appear at some point, it would be for ratings and not because she is currently friends with anyone on the show.
 After the reunion episode, Cohen said none of the women wanted anything to do with her.

-The one who especially wants no contact with Parks is Burruss, who recently told Hip Hollywood that she didn’t know anything about a possible Parks return and it had nothing to do with her.
+The one who especially wants no contact with Parks is Burruss, who recently told Hip Hollywood that she didn’t know anything about a possible Parks return, and it had nothing to do with her.

 In addition to Parks’ departure, the RHOA Season 10 will also see the return of Nene Leakes and Kim Zolciak.

-Real Housewives of Atlanta returns to Bravo for its tenth season on Sunday, November 5, check out the preview below.
+Real Housewives of Atlanta returns to Bravo for its tenth season on Sunday, November 5.
+Check out the preview below.

 Tell us!
 Do you want to see Phaedra Parks return to RHOA?
 Let us know in the comments below.